• Skip to primary navigation

 Ingredients

-• curly kale (I think it works better in salad than the dino variety)
+• curly kale (I think it works better in salad than the dino/lacinato variety)

-• apple, like honeycrisp or these fun “Lucy Rose” apples with the red center
+• apple, a crunch variety like honeycrisp or these fun “Lucy Rose” apples with the red center

-• chili vinaigrette ingredients including extra virgin olive oil, lemon, maple syrup, red pepper flakes and a bit of salt to season
+• chili vinaigrette, which is made of extra virgin olive oil, lemon, maple syrup, red pepper flakes and a bit of salt to season

 ingredients for kale crunch salad